Meet the British cardinals who will help choose the next Pope

 Once, the College of Cardinals was dominated by Italians in particular, and Europeans in general.
 But over the years, more and more have been appointed to what the Catholic Church calls the “red hat” – after a cardinal’s summer sombrero – from the far corners of the earth.
 For example, Pope Francis appointed representatives from East Timor, Burkina Faso, Cape Verde, Papua New Guinea and Mongolia, all of whom will now help to elect his successor.

 In many ways, this is surprising.
-The Vatican has a long memory and the English Reformation, when Henry VIII broke away from the Catholic Church and founded his own Church of England because he was refused an annulment of his marriage to Catherine of Aragon, still looms large.
-It is 866 years since the last British pontiff.
+The Vatican has a long memory, and the English Reformation, when Henry VIII broke away from the Catholic Church and founded his own Church of England because he was refused an annulment of his marriage to Catherine of Aragon, still looms large.
+It has been 866 years since the last British pontiff.

 Newman was one of two English cardinals at the same time in the late 19th century, but to have four is unprecedented.